HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 <a name="authenticated"></a>
 #### Authenticated
 When accessing data through an authenticated API, the response for queries on InsurancePlan depends on whether the authenticated member is currently enrolled in a plan and whether they are a member of a group.
 The following table indicates how the Formulary API should respond to requests when an Insurance plan is specified and when it is not.
+When Zero plans returned is a valid response, Status 200 (OK) means success.

 <table border="1">